gnodwell/Guelph-Course-Selection-Manager/README.md

 ### Installation

+To install project:
-To install project simply download the project folder to a compatible system.
+1. Download/clone the project folder to a compatible system.
+2. Navigate to root folder of project.
+3. Run the "setup.sh" shell script by typing "./setup" in shell or terminal.

+Note: if an error occurs during step 2 ensure the script is executable by typing the command:
+"chmod +x setup.sh".

 Install PlayWright:
 1. "npx playwright install" in shell.